 - A low GL diet is easy to maintain – by reducing hunger and craving for sweet foods

-- A low GL diet is good for your health - creating rapid improvements in cardiovascular health and blood sugar control, and long-term reduced risk for cardiovascular disease, diabetes and cancer.
+- A low GL diet is good for your health – creating rapid improvements in cardiovascular health and blood sugar control, and long-term reduced risk for cardiovascular disease, diabetes, cancer and dementia.

 Obesity is Wide Spread

 - One in two people in Britain are overweight

 - One in five are obese

 - Obesity costs the NHS close to £1 billion